EvoStream/evostream_addons/docker_samples/README.md

 ## Building Your Own Docker Image for EMS 2.0.0 (optional)

-Run the script below to build your own Docker image for EMS 2.0.0.
+Save [Dockerfile](./Dockerfile) into an empty directory.
+Go to that directory, then run the script below to build your own Docker image for EMS 2.0.0.
 ```
 sudo docker build -t ems200-ubuntu1604:mybuild .
 ```